What is Counseling?

 What are the fees for services?

-The established fee for therapy is $95.00 for a session.
-This fee generally applies whether the session is for individual, family, or couples counseling.
-The initial session fee for clients with insurance is $140.00, billed to insurance.
+Fees for services can vary so please give our office a call.
+If eligible, claims can be submitted to insurance pending appropriate benefit coverage.
+Fees apply whether the session is for individual, family, or couples counseling.
 Fees will vary for other diverse services (e.g. preparation of written reports, phone consultation, mediation services, group counseling, clinical supervision, testing and evaluation).

-A 10% discount will be given to self paying clients if payment is made in full at the time of service.
+A 10% discount will be given to self paying clients.

 At this time we do not offer a sliding-fee scale, but payment arrangements can be made with the office manager.